Brain Fog in EDS, POTS and Long COVID: Causes and Practical Ways to Cope

 Energy management and pacing

-Some people find it useful to loosely categorise tasks.
-High load tasks might include complex work, difficult conversations, appointments, or problem solving.
-Medium load tasks need attention but not deep focus.
-Low load tasks are simple, familiar, or restorative.
-The aim is not to label everything perfectly, but to avoid stacking too many high load tasks together (7,9).
+Some people find it helpful to sort out tasks loosely.
+High load tasks could include complicated work, difficult discussions, appointments or solving a problem.
+Medium load tasks take attention and not too much deep focus.
+Low load-tasks are simple, familiar or restorative.
+The goal is definitely not to label perfectly everything we do, but it also is not to load too many high load tasks together (7,9).

 Timing matters too.
-Most people have a window when their thinking is clearest often late morning, but this varies so scheduling demanding tasks into that window can make them more manageable and reduce the spiral of frustration that comes from trying to think clearly when your brain simply is not there (7).
-Short periods of focused work followed by deliberate breaks can stop subtle overexertion creeping up on you.
-It is easy to miss the warning signs until brain fog suddenly crashes in later (7,9).
+Most people have a window when their thinking is clearest very often late morning, however this varies so scheduling demanding tasks into this window can make them more manageable and reduce the spiral of frustration that comes from trying to think clearly when your brain simply is not there (7).
+Short strings of intense work, after conscious, cognitive breaks, can prevent the insidious overexerting sneaking up on you here and there.
+It is easy to overlook the warning signs until suddenly the fog in the brain crashes in later (7,9).

 Sleep hygiene and insomnia strategies

-Sleep has an outsized influence on cognitive function, and for many people, improving sleep is one of the highest‑return strategies for reducing brain fog (8,13,18).
-Consistency helps more than perfection: going to bed and waking up at roughly the same time, keeping evenings calmer, and reducing bright light and stimulating screens before bed can all support the brain’s ability to settle (18).
+Sleep has an outsized role in cognitive function and for many people, improved sleep is literally one of the best return strategies implemented to reduce brain fog (8,13,18).
+Consistency is better than perfection: If you can go to sleep and wake up at about the same time, cater to “more consistent” evenings less in chaos and limit bright light and stimulating screens before bed, all those may help the brain to unsettle (18).

-Pain often sabotages sleep, especially in hypermobility.
-Addressing pain earlier in the evening, using supportive pillows, braces if advised, and adjusting bedding to reduce joint strain can make a real difference (4,11,12).
-For persistent insomnia, cognitive behavioural therapy for insomnia (CBT‑I) has strong evidence and can be adapted for people with chronic illness, focusing on rebuilding trust between your brain and sleep rather than forcing rest (18).
+Pain tends to usually be a saboteur of sleep especially with hypermobility.
+Addressing pain earlier in the evening, use of supportive pillows, as well as braces if recommended as well as changing bedding in order to offer ease to the joints can make a real difference (4,11,12).
+For persistent insomnia, a form of psychological treatment known as cognitive behavioural therapy for insomnia (CBT I) is well-proven and flexible for people with chronic illness, and it involves re-gaining trust of your brain and sleep, as opposed to trying to force your body to sleep (18).

-If there are signs of sleep apnoea such as loud snoring, pauses in breathing, waking up gasping, or feeling completely unrefreshed despite enough time in bed a sleep study matters.
-Treating apnoea can dramatically improve daytime thinking for some people (18,20).
+If there are signs of sleep apnoea including loud snoring, pauses in breathing, gasping in sleep or even feelings of being completely unrefreshed despite getting enough time in bed then a sleep study is important.
+Treating apnoea can improve the thinking of some people dramatically during the day (18,20).

 Movement and physical conditioning adapted for EDS and POTS